RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

-# Chapter 1: Introduction to ARM Cortex-M Processors
+# Chap 1: Introduction to ARM Cortex-M Processors

 The ISA in Cortex-M: **Thumb ISA**
 * based on **Thumb-2** technology which supports a mixture of 16-bit and 32-bit instructions.